9QIX/Google-Cybersecurity-Certification-Notes/II. Play It Safe - Manage Security Risks/Week 3/I. Security information and event management (SIEM) dashboards.md

 	- **[[Metrics]]** are key technical attributes such as r***esponse time, availability, and failure rate***, which are used to assess the performance of a software application.
 	- SIEM dashboards can be customized to display specific metrics or other data that are relevant to different members in an organization.
 	- For example, a security analyst may create a dashboard that displays metrics for monitoring everyday business operations, like the volume of incoming and outgoing network traffic.

+# The future of SIEM tools

+Previously, you were introduced to **[[security information and event management (SIEM) tools]]**, along with a few examples of SIEM tools.
+In this reading, you will learn more about how SIEM tools are used to protect organizational operations.
+You will also gain insight into how and why SIEM tools are changing to help protect organizations and the people they serve from evolving threat actor tactics and techniques.

+## Current SIEM solutions

+A **SIEM** tool is an application that collects and analyzes log data to monitor critical activities in an organization.
+SIEM tools offer real-time monitoring and tracking of security event logs.
+The data is then used to conduct a thorough analysis of any potential security threat, risk, or vulnerability identified.
+SIEM tools have many dashboard options.
+Each dashboard option helps cybersecurity team members manage and monitor organizational data.
+However, currently, SIEM tools require human interaction for analysis of security events.

+## The future of SIEM tools

+As cybersecurity continues to evolve, the need for cloud functionality has increased.
+SIEM tools have and continue to evolve to function in cloud-hosted and cloud-native environments.
+Cloud-hosted SIEM tools are operated by vendors who are responsible for maintaining and managing the infrastructure required to use the tools.
+Cloud-hosted tools are simply accessed through the internet and are an ideal solution for organizations that don’t want to invest in creating and maintaining their own infrastructure.

+Similar to cloud-hosted SIEM tools, cloud-native SIEM tools are also fully maintained and managed by vendors and accessed through the internet.
+However, cloud-native tools are designed to take full advantage of cloud computing capabilities, such as availability, flexibility, and scalability.

+Yet, the evolution of SIEM tools is expected to continue in order to accommodate the changing nature of technology, as well as new threat actor tactics and techniques.
+For example, consider the current development of interconnected devices with access to the internet, known as the Internet of Things (IoT).
+The more interconnected devices there are, the larger the cybersecurity attack surface and the amount of data that threat actors can exploit.
+The diversity of attacks and data that require special attention is expected to grow significantly.
+Additionally, as artificial intelligence (AI) and machine learning (ML) technology continues to progress, SIEM capabilities will be enhanced to better identify threat-related terminology, dashboard visualization, and data storage functionality.

+The implementation of automation will also help security teams respond faster to possible incidents, performing many actions without waiting for a human response. **Security orchestration, automation, and response (SOAR)** is a collection of applications, tools, and workflows that uses automation to respond to security events.
+Essentially, this means that handling common security-related incidents with the use of SIEM tools is expected to become a more streamlined process requiring less manual intervention.
+This frees up security analysts to handle more complex and uncommon incidents that, consequently, can’t be automated with a SOAR.
+Nevertheless, the expectation is for cybersecurity-related platforms to communicate and interact with one another.
+Although the technology allowing interconnected systems and devices to communicate with each other exists, it is still a work in progress.